How-To Ruffled Diaper Cover Tutorial (Part I)

 Above picture by J Marie Photography

 Ok, so, find your favorite diaper cover pattern!
-I used this one here (and it's free...also, a nifty DIY site) or here is the PDF from www.danamadeit.com!
+I used this PDF from Dana Made It.
 She has a tutorial on how to make the diaper cover as well...I just do a couple things differently.
 I added an inch at the top because I wanted the the fabric to show above my first ruffle.
-Pattern shown below from: www.danamadeit.com (cute site)!
+Pattern shown below from Dana Made It!

 Pretty sides together, front on back...